J.D./M.B.A. Programs with The Drucker Graduate School of Management

 When can I take the LSAT?

-The LSAT is offered four times a year.
+The LSAT is offered multiple times a year.
 The test is administered by the Law School Admission Council and more information can be found at www.lsac.org.
 Southwestern is an LSAT test site.

 If I am a current Southwestern student or recent graduate, do I have to take the Graduate Management Admission Test (GMAT)?